The Teichm\"uller and Riemann Moduli Stacks: Connectedness properties of and the graph of -homotopy.

 \begin{proposition} The action of $\mathcal M\mathcal C(X)$ onto the graph of $f$-homotopy \begin{enumerate} \item[(i)] sends a connected component onto a connected component. \item[(ii)] sends a vertex to a vertex of same weight. \item[(iii)] respects the number and the orientation of the edges attached to a vertex. \end{enumerate} \end{proposition}

-Hence, the existence of diffeomorphisms acting non trivially on the graph implies strong properties of symmetry of the graph.
-If some $f$ sends a connected component of $\mathcal I$ onto a different one, then these two connected components must be completely isomorphic.
+Hence, the existence of diffeomorphisms acting non trivially on the graph implies strong symmetry properties of the graph.
+Indeed, if some $f$ sends a connected component of $\mathcal I$ onto a different one, then these two connected components of $\I$ must be completely isomorphic.

 \begin{example}{\bf Hopf surfaces.} Let $X=\mathbb S^3\times\mathbb S^1$.
 By classical results of Kodaira \cite{Ko}, \cite{BHPV}, every complex surface diffeomorphic to $X$ is a (primary) Hopf surface.
 There is only one connected component of complex structures up to action of the mapping class group, since any Hopf surface is $c$-homotopic to any other one, see \cite{We}.
 The mapping class group of $X$ is a non trivial group\footnote{ It was pointed out to me by A. Hatcher that no mapping class group of a closed $4$-manifold seems to be known.}.
 Indeed, observe that it contains at least the elements